goliatone/application-core/docs/GUIDE.md

         console.log(this.name);
     }
 });

 myInstance.getName();

 myInstance.myCustomMethod();
 ```

-This is simple, powerful, and can be somehow dangerous if you don't fully understand how it works.
+This is simple, powerful.
+However it can be somehow dangerous if you don't fully understand how it works and it's side effects.

 It's purpose is to give the developer total control over the behavior of `MyClass` with everything that it entails.
 Use with responsibility.

 ### Application Context

-During the initialization phase of modules **core.io** will call the module's exported
-`init` method with two arguments.
+During the initialization phase of modules **core.io** will call the module's exported `init` method with two arguments.
 The first argument is an instance of your application, this instance is called the application context and the convention through the source code, examples, and documentation is to name the argument `context`.

 **core.io** intends to keep the global namespace unpolluted so modules should not have strong dependencies on **core.io** beyond the `init` function.